biobakery/banocc/vignettes/banocc-vignette.md

 1. The dataset `C`.
 This is assumed to be *N* × *P*, with *N* samples and *P* features.
 The row sums are therefore required to be less than one for all samples.
 2. The compiled stan model `banocc_model`.
 The compiled model is required so that `run_banocc` doesn't need to waste time compiling the model every time it is called.
 To compile, use `rstan::stan_model(model_code=banocc::banocc_model)`.

-The simplest way to run the model is to load a test dataset, compile the model, and sample from it:
+The simplest way to run the model is to load a test dataset, compile the model, and sample from it (this gives a warning because the default number of iterations is low):

 ``` r
 data(compositions_null)
 banocc_model <- rstan::stan_model(model_code = banocc::banocc_model)
 b_output     <- banocc::run_banocc(C = compositions_null, banocc_model=banocc_model)
 ```

+    ## Warning in banocc::run_banocc(C = compositions_null, banocc_model =
+    ## banocc_model): Fit has not converged as evaluated by the Rhat statistic.
+    ## You might try a larger number of warmup iterations, different priors, or
+    ## different initial values.
+See vignette for more on evaluating convergence.

 #### Hyperparameters